ykm7/mini-farm-tracker/README.md

 Latest supported Go version:
 [1.24.1](https://github.com/heroku/heroku-buildpack-go/blob/v205/data.json)

-Primary motivation is I have done similar in Python multiple times (Flask, Quart) and while I have created microservices within Golang, I have not used it for web API hosting.
+Primary motivation is that I have done similar in Python multiple times (Flask, Quart) and while I have created microservices within Golang, I have not used it for web API hosting.

 #### Gosec